hashobject/perun/README.md

  - change your site in GitHub and see changes deployed to AWS S3 in few minutes

 Similar auto deployment can be configured using [CircleCI](http://circleci.com) too.

-## Status

-This project is in the active development and used to generate several sites already.

-Main things todo:

-  - [ ] improve readme
-  - [ ] more plugins

 ## Contributions